Archives

 A Seat for Rosa

 When a child tells his aunt about a bully on his bus, she gives him advice by recounting the tale of Rosa Parks and the events that led to a revolution in racial justice.
-This poignant Yearning to Learn production includes many songs of the Civil Rights era and brings this historical time to life. […]
+This poignant Yearning To Learn production includes many songs of the Civil Rights era, and the important contributions of Dr. Martin Luther King Jr. […]